1. Home

 The first of MG’s models to get the EV treatment was the ZS compact SUV.
 In truth, this car was a bit of a mechanical hotch-potch: it was originally designed and built as a combustion-engined car, but was then re-engineered retrospectively to accommodate batteries and a motor.
 That mattered not a jot to buyers, mind, who simply loved the fact that you could have an all-electric SUV with a roomy cabin and a big boot for less than you’d pay for most small combustion-engined hatchbacks.
 It was decent enough to drive so as not to be a chore to live with, it had a half-decent range, it had generous standard equipment and it even felt pretty nice inside.
 What’s more it was released in 2019, the same year that MG introduced its seven-year, 80,000-mile warranty across its entire range for added peace-of-mind.

-The car remains on sale today, although it won’t for very long.
+The car remains on sale – as we write this, at least – although it won’t for very long.
 The combustion-engined ZS has just been replaced by a new second-generation version packing a self-charging hybrid powertrain, but an electric version won’t be built.
 Fear not, though: the ZS EV will get a similarly sized electric SUV replacement, but it won’t be called the ZS, and it’ll be built on a bespoke electric car platform.

 Year launched: 2022